inf0rmatiker/chordp2p/README.md

 Every time a peer joins the network, it reaches out to the Discovery Node, and the Discovery Node returns the network information of a random peer that is currently being tracked.
 The random selection of a node provides a basic load-balancing mechanism.
-Once a random peer is
+Once a random peer is selected, its hostname/IP address is returned to the Peer requesting to join the network.
+This allows a Peer to get in contact with an existing Peer in the ring.

 ## Client